Qué ver en Nueva Delhi, Tumba Humayun

 1. The Tomb of Humayun

-The first thing we visited was the Tomb of Humayun.
-It’s a complex of buildings dedicated to Humayun, a former emperor of the Mughal Empire and considered by UNESCO as a World Heritage Site since 1993.
-For the foreigners the entry is about 500 rupees (6 euros) and for the Indians 50 (60 cents).
+The first place we visited was Humayun’s Tomb, a complex of buildings dedicated to Humayun, an ancient emperor of the Mughal Empire.
+This entire complex has been recognized as a UNESCO World Heritage Site since 1993.

-Among the complex, we find tombs and mosques of Moghul architecture, an ancient empire that existed between the sixteenth and nineteenth centuries and covered most of the territories of present-day India, Pakistan and Bangladesh.
+Within the complex, we find tombs and mosques of Mughal architecture, an ancient empire that existed between the 16th and 19th centuries and spanned much of the territories of present-day India, Pakistan, and Bangladesh.

-The tomb of Humayun, which dates from the 16th century, is considered the pioneer in the style of the Taj Mahal.
-Just seeing the tomb in the distance, with its symmetrical and imposing reddish structure, you know it was worth coming here.
+Humayun’s Tomb, dating back to the 16th century, is considered the precursor to the style of the Taj Mahal.
+Just seeing the tomb from afar, with its symmetrical and imposing reddish structure, you know that it was worth coming here.

 2. The Chandni Chowk bazaar